-On December 22, 2017, the U.S. enacted the Tax Cuts and Jobs Act (the "Act"), which among other provisions, reduced the U.S. corporate tax rate from 35% to 21%, effective January 1, 2018.
-See Item 3.D.
-"Key Information - Risk factors - Risks relating to our business and our market - We are the defendants in various lawsuits and have been subject to tax disputes and governmental proceedings, etc.,"
+On December 22, 2017, the U.S. enacted the Tax Cuts and Jobs Act (the "Tax Act"), which among other provisions, reduced the U.S. corporate tax rate from 35% to 21%, effective January 1, 2018.

-At December 31, 2017, we re-measured certain of its U.S. deferred tax assets and liabilities, based on the new rates at which they are expected to reverse in the future.
+At December 31, 2017, we re-measured certain of our U.S. deferred tax assets and liabilities, based on the new rates at which they are expected to reverse in the future.

 The Tax Act, among other things (i) lowered the statutory corporate income tax rate (the federal tax rate) from 35% to 21%; (ii) limits the tax deduction for interest expense to 30% of adjusted taxable income; (iii) implemented a "base erosion anti-abuse tax"; (iv) repealed the alternative minimum tax, or AMT, for corporations; (v) changed a taxpayer's ability to either utilize or refund the AMT credits previously generated; (vi) changed the attribution rules relating to shareholders of certain "controlled foreign corporations"; (vii) limits the deduction for net operating losses carried forward from taxable years beginning after December 31, 2017 to 80% of current year taxable income and eliminates net operating loss carrybacks; (viii) allows immediate deductions for certain investments rather than deductions for depreciation over time; and (ix) limits various business deductions and credits.
-The overall impact of the Tax Act is uncertain, and our business, results of operations and financial condition could be adversely affected.
+As of today, we believe that the overall impact of the Tax Act could still materially affect our taxobligations and effective taxrate.